Lost, damaged or unwanted hearing aids

 Those patients who meet one of the criteria outlined below will be exempt from paying and will have their hearing aid replaced free of charge:

-- children and young people under the age of 18
+- Children and young people under the age of 18

-Hospital inpatients (a hearing aid or other instrument lost or damaged as a result of being a hospital inpatient may be charged to the hospital ward) - patients with a terminal illness
+- Hospital inpatients or Patients in Care Home setting (a hearing aid or other instrument lost or damaged as a result of being a hospital inpatient or Care Home may be charged to the hospital ward/Care Home)

-- patients registered as sight impaired or severely sight impaired
+- Patients registered as sight impaired or severely sight impaired

-- hearing aids more than five years old (in this case a reassessment is indicated)
+- Hearing aids more than five years old (in this case a reassessment is indicated)

 Examples of neglect